 Make Directory - Creates a new folder.

-Syntax MD [drive:]path Key The path can consist of any valid characters up to the maximum path length available
+Syntax MD [drive:]path [[drive:]path...]
+Key The path can consist of any valid characters up to the maximum path length.

-The maximum length of a full pathname (folders and filename) under NTFS or FAT is 260 characters.
+The maximum length of a full pathname (folders + filename) is 260 characters, this is a limitation of Windows Explorer not NTFS.

 If the Directory was successfully created %ERRORLEVEL% = 0